PlumpMath/reloaded2/README.md

 reloaded2
 =========

-Leiningen template based on Stuart Sierra's worfklow, but fleshed out
+Leiningen template based on Stuart Sierra's worfklow, but fleshed out with a minimal, working application.